C/2024 E1 (Wierzchoś): Follow-up observations

 C/2024 E1 (Wierzchoś) was observed by the James Webb Space Telescope at a distance of 7.0 AU from the Sun in early 2025, measuring its spectra and dust production rates in infrared light.
 There were no emission features for carbon monoxide (CO) as the comet may have lost its near-surface CO early in its evolution before being ejected to the Oort Cloud.
 The activity was driven by carbon dioxide (CO2).

-When first discovered the comet was expected to brighten to apparent magnitude 5, which would have placed it near the naked eye limit, but is now expected to only brighten to apparent magnitude 8.5, which would make it 25 times fainter than original expectations.
+When first discovered the comet was expected to brighten to apparent magnitude 5, near the naked-eye limit, but later calculations predicted the brightest apparent magnitude to reach only 8.5, 25 times fainter than original expectations.
 By 25 August 2025, the comet was 2.64 AU from both the Sun and Earth.
-The comet is expected to pass about 2.3 degrees southwest near the globular cluster Messier 14 as seen from the night sky by 26 November 2025.
+It crossed the celestial equator on 17 November 2025.
+The comet passed about 2.3 degrees southwest near the globular cluster Messier 14 as seen from the night sky by 26 November 2025.